Who can enter?

 How do I send my story (address, format, information)?

-For details of how to enter, including postal, email and payment information, see How to Enter.
+You can enter online, including uploading a copy of your story.
+For details of how to enter, see How to Enter.

 I have an agent.
 Can my agent submit an entry on my behalf?